-3. Hip Hinge/Good Mornings: This exercise also does not require weights and helps to strengthen your lower back and gluts.
+3. Hip Hinge/Good Mornings: This exercise also does not require weights and helps to strengthen your lower back and glutes.

 To do this exercise, you simply stand with your feet spread slightly wider than your hips, place your hands on your hips, and lean your upper body forward while pushing your hips and butt back to maintain balance.
 Then simply stand back up into an upright position.

 1. Spiderman Plank Crunch: This exercise helps to build up strength in your abs and obliques

 Start off in a standard plank position; forearms placed on the ground and your body in a perfectly straight position.
 Then alternate between sides, bringing your knee up and touching it to your elbow.
 Doing both the left and right sides counts as one rep.

-2. Bicycle Crunch: This exercise helps to build up great strength in your abs as well as your lower back.
+2. Bicycle Crunch: This exercise helps build up great strength in your abs and lower back.

-Start off laying down with your hands behind your head and your legs raised at a 90-degree bend.
+Start laying down with your hands behind your head and your legs raised at a 90-degree bend.
 Alternate between sides just as you would with spiderman plank crunch.
-Accept this time you bring your elbow toward the opposite knee such as your right elbow to your left knee.
+Accept this time you bring your elbow toward the opposite knee, such as your right elbow to your left knee.

-3. Standard Crunches: Let’s not leave out the essential starting point.
+3. Standard Crunches: Let’s not miss the essential starting point.
 Standard crunches serve as a great ab exercise as well.